MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Retention_Policies.md

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

-2. In Microsoft Edge, in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Compliance** to open the Microsoft Purview portal.
+2. In Microsoft Edge, in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Exchange** to open the Exchange admin center.

-3. In the **Microsoft Purview** portal, in the left-hand navigation pane, select **Data lifecycle management** to expand the group, and then select **Microsoft 365**.

-4. On the **Data lifecycle management** page, the **Overview** tab appears by default.
-In the list of tabs along the top of the page, select **Archive**.

-5. On the **Archive** tab, note that the archive mailboxes for all users other than Holly Dickson have a status of **Enabled**.
+5. On the **Manage mailboxes** page, note that the archive mailboxes for all users other than Holly Dickson have a status of **Active**.
 These archive mailboxes were enabled when the VM lab environment was built for this training course and these users were preconfigured in the tenant.
 However, since you added Holly's user account in one of the first labs at the start of this course, her archive mailbox is **Disabled** by default. <br/>

 	To enable Holly’s archive mailbox, select the check box next to **Holly Dickson** in the user list and then select **Enable Archive** in the menu bar that appears above the list of users.

-6. In the **Warning** dialog box that appears, select **Enable** to confirm this action.

 7. If necessary, select the **Refresh** icon on the menu bar above the list of users.
-Holly's archive mailbox should now be **Enabled**.
+Holly's archive mailbox should now be **Active**.

 8. In your Microsoft Edge browser, leave your Edge browser and all its tabs open for the next task.